Cloud Atlas (novel)

-Cloud Atlas is the third novel by British author David Mitchell.
-Published in 2004, it won the British Book Awards Literary Fiction award and the Richard & Judy Book of the Year award.
-It was short-listed for the Booker Prize, Nebula Award for Best Novel, and Arthur C. Clarke Award, among other accolades.
-Unusually, it received awards from both the general literary community and the speculative fiction community.
+It received awards from both the general literary community and the speculative fiction community, including the British Book Awards Literary Fiction award and the Richard & Judy Book of the Year award, it was also short-listed for the Booker Prize, Nebula Award for Best Novel, and Arthur C. Clarke Award.
 A film adaptation directed by the Wachowskis and Tom Tykwer, and featuring an ensemble cast, was released in 2012.